shocks7/parallel-port-scanner/README.md

+# Parallel Port Scanner

+This Python script performs a parallel port scan on a specified domain name or IP address.
+It checks a predefined list of common ports to determine if they are open or closed.
+The script utilizes multithreading to improve scanning efficiency by scanning multiple ports concurrently.

 ## Features

 1. **Efficient Port Scanning:** The script efficiently scans for open ports on the target machine using a predefined list of common ports.